serverpod/serverpod_docs/docs/06-concepts/15-streams.md

 Streams in parameters are closed when the stream is closed.
 This can be done by either closing the stream on the client or canceling the subscription on the server.

 All streams in parameters are closed when the method call is over.

+### Authentication

+Authentication is seamlessly integrated into streaming method calls.
+When a client initiates a streaming method, the server automatically authenticates the session.

+Authentication is validated when the stream is first established, utilizing the authentication data stored in the `Session` object.
+If a user's authentication is subsequently revoked—requiring denial of access to the stream—the stream will be promptly closed, and an exception will be thrown.

+For more details on handling revoked authentication, refer to the section on [handling revoked authentication](authentication/custom-overrides#Handling-revoked-authentication).

 ### Error handling